-A relatively dense (up to 104 particles/cm3) interstellar
+A dark nebula is a relatively dense (up to 104 particles/cm3) interstellar

 cloud of matter whose dust particles